scratch-ed/itch/packages/core/doc/feedback.md

 `version` attribute will be increased.
 This attribute can then be used to change the behaviour of the code using the results if needed.

 Note that code using these results should be built with forward compatibility in mind.
 For example, unknown attributes or values should be ignored, rather than erroring.
 For example, we might add a new visibility mode in the future.
-Existing code should still do a best effort to accept the results, for example by using a default visibility.
+All existing code should still accept the results, on a best-efforts basis, i.e. by using a default visibility.